kubilaysalih/Vagrant-LEMP-16.04/README.md

 ## Instructions

-- Edit your `hosts` file to add `127.0.0.1	projectname.vagrant` (optional)
+- Edit your `hosts` file to add `10.10.10.61	projectname.vagrant` (optional)

-- Unzip and place `vagrantfile` and the `.provision` folder into your project root.
+- Unzip and place `vagrantfile` and the `provision` folder into your project root.

 - Open a terminal window in the project root's location and `vagrant up`

 - If you recieve any UAC prompts for VirtualBox, click `yes`

 - Wait (maybe make an extremely quick cuppa)